“WHERE VOLUNTEERS AND READERS DEVELOP THE SKILLS TO BECOME LEADERS.”

 Literacy (noun): “The quality or state of being literate.”

 Literate (adjective): “Educated.
 Able to read and write.”

 The mission of the Literacy Center is to provide effective small group reading and math literacy classes to help children in the Lehi community thrive in society.
 In combination with this, the Center offers meaningful service opportunities for community volunteers.
 The aim is to support Lehi City in developing today’s readers & volunteers into tomorrow’s leaders.

 How it began

 In 1997, Hesther Rippy learned that nearly 29% of Lehi City elementary school children were reading below grade level.

 Inspired by the notion of helping young people achieve their full potential, Hesther and her husband, Bill, envisioned a center where children and their parents could come for assistance in learning to read.

-The Lehi Rippy Literacy Center is housed in the former bank on Main Street where students and trained volunteer tutors have access to grade level reading materials, computer stations with educational software, and an inviting atmosphere.
+The Lehi Rippy Literacy Center is housed in the former bank on Main Street where students and trained teaching staff and volunteers have access to grade level reading materials, computer stations with educational software, and an inviting atmosphere.

-We serve approximately 400 students at any given time and are served by approximately 75-100 volunteer tutors year round.
-Our tutors and volunteer staff range in age from 9 to 80.
-Our average student is 7 years old.
+We serve approximately 400 students at any given time and are served by approximately 75-100 volunteers year round.
+Our volunteers range in age from 13 to 80 and our average student is 7 years old.

 How you can help